Security Features of HiveMQ

 • TLSv1.2

-If you still need to support legacy TLS versions such as TLSv1 or TLSv1.1 for your Native SSL implementation, you must now explicitly enable the versions in your tls-tcp-listener configuration:
+If you need to support legacy TLS versions such as TLSv1 or TLSv1.1 for your Native SSL implementation, explicitly enable the versions in your tls-tcp-listener configuration:

-Example native SSL configuration with explicitly enabled TLS version
+Example native SSL configuration with explicit TLS version

 <?xml version="1.0"?>